SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ﻿<h1>STEELMEET TODO

 ## In Progress...

-* Datagrid in Spectator panel
+## Highest
 * Visual Weights in info panels
 * Right-click on attempt to open menu and change it's judging and weight

-## Highest
+* Export results
+* Fix auto size updating
+* Auto size need to take rows into consideration otherwise it can only handle 13 lifters depending on amount of columns
+* Auto install fonts montserrat and JetBrains mono

 ## High
 * lifting order begin at 0 should begin at 1?